Starfield finally lands on PS5, and here's what's new

 What's in the Free Lanes update?

-- Moon Jumper: A new land vehicle
+- Moon Jumper: A ground vehicle for planetary traversal

 - Outpost improvements: Cross-outpost storage and a Milliewhale pet